espositofederico44/a-new-pokemon-everyday/README.md

-# a-new-pokemon-everyday
+# A new Pokémon everyday!
- Telegram bot for sending a new pokèmon everyday
+ Telegram and Discord bot for sending to you a new pokèmon everyday.